 This chart may seem a bit complicated, but it’s not.
 The top of the BLUE AREA is Pan American Silver’s estimated break-even, the WHITE LINE represents the realized annual silver price and the GREEN or RED figures show the estimated profit or loss per ounce each year.

-Basically, when the white line is above the blue area, Pan American Silver made a profit and when it fell below, they suffered a loss.
+When the white line is above the blue area, Pan American Silver made a profit and when it fell below, they suffered a loss.
 So, except for a few really good years (2011 & 2012), Pan American Silver did not make much money for each ounce of silver they produced.
 Pan American Silver enjoyed a $9.02 profit per ounce in 2011 and $5.20 in 2012.
-However, they lost money in 2004, 2013, 2014 and 2015.
+However, they lost money in 2004, 2013, 2014, and 2015.

 To get an idea of the growth and financial change at Pan American Silver since 2004, I put together the table below:

-If we look at Pan American Silver’s statistics over a ten-year period, they provide more interesting evidence:
+If we look at Pan American Silver’s statistics over ten years, they provide more interesting evidence:

 When mining companies calculate their “Cash Cost” or their “All-In Sustaining Cost”, they deduct their by-product credits.
-As we can see, Pan American Silver reported $2.7 billion in by-product credits for this ten-year period.
-Basically, they are artificially lowering their real cost to produce silver by deducting these by-product credits.
+As we can see, Pan American Silver reported $2.7 billion in by-product credits for these ten years.
+They are artificially lowering their real cost to produce silver by deducting these by-product credits.

 For example, Pan American Silver’s total Adjusted Earnings from 2007-2016 YTD were $664 million.
-So, if they just gave away their $2.7 billion in gold, lead, zinc and copper metal production, Pan American Silver would have lost $2.1 billion for that ten-year period ($644 million minus $2.7 billion).
+So, if they just gave away their $2.7 billion in gold, lead, zinc, and copper metal production, Pan American Silver would have lost $2.1 billion for those ten years ($644 million minus $2.7 billion).

-Which means, Pan American Silver’s by-product credits weren’t really credits when the company needed them to stay profitable.
+This means Pan American Silver’s by-product credits weren’t credits when the company needed them to stay profitable.
 A CREDIT is only a CREDIT when you don’t need the damn thing to be profitable.
 That is why I show an estimated “Silver Income” of $396.9 million or $1.81 average silver profit per ounce for the entire 2007-2016 YTD period.
-Which means, part of Pan American Silver’s $664 million in Adjusted Earnings came from their gold, zinc, lead and copper sales.
+This means part of Pan American Silver’s $664 million in Adjusted Earnings came from their gold, zinc, lead, and copper sales.

-Regardless, if we realize that Pan American Silver only made a 10% margin of profit ($664 Adjusted Earnings on $6.3 billion Total Revenues) during that ten-year period, that isn’t much money considering the 220 Moz of total silver production.
+Regardless, if we realize that Pan American Silver only made a 10% margin of profit ($664 Adjusted Earnings on $6.3 billion Total Revenues) during those ten years, that isn’t much money considering the 220 Moz of total silver production.